Glass terminology glossary

 Solar Heat Gain Coefficient (SHGC)

-The portion of directly transmitted and absorbed solar energy that enters into the buildings interior.
+The portion of directly transmitted and absorbed solar energy that enters into the building’s interior.
 SHGC is typically 86% of the shading coefficient.
-The lower the solar hear gain coefficient, the better the performance.
+The lower the solar heat gain coefficient, the better the performance.

 Solar Reflective Coatings

 Solar reflective coatings reduce solar heat gain through high reflection and absorption.
 The glass appears almost mirror-like.
 Typically, the coating reflects and absorbs high amounts of visible and infra-red portions of the solar spectrum.
-As a result, heat gain is drastically reduced, but the so is the amount of visible light transmission.
+As a result, heat gain is drastically reduced.

 The sun radiates solar energy or sunlight by electromagnetic waves over a range of wavelengths known as the solar spectrum (290-2500 nanometers, where 1 nanometere = 1/1,000,000,000 of a meter).